 The Distribution Fee effectively paid in respect of the P and R classes of Shares of each Sub-Fund cannot exceed the Maximum Distribution Fee (the "Effective Distribution Fee").
-The Effective Distribution Fee is disclosed in the semi-annual and annual reports.
+The Effective Distribution Fee is disclosed in the annual report and in the Sub-Funds' factsheets (if any), available on the Lombard Odier Group website (www.loim.com).